uabrc/uabrc.github.io/docs/help/faq.md

 #### Why am I seeing an InvalidAccount error when submitting jobs when I could submit jobs fine previously?

 If you see this error when submitting jobs, please [contact support](support.md#how-to-request-support).
 There are a few causes for this error that will need to be investigated.

+#### Why can't Tensorflow find a GPU on Cheaha?

+When using Tensorflow on Cheaha, if you see an error like `Not creating XLA devices, tf_xla_enable_xla_devices not set` or are unable to find the GPU, check the following.

+- Ensure you are correctly requesting [GPUs](../cheaha/slurm/gpu.md) with the [SLURM](../cheaha/slurm/introduction.md) flag `--gres=gpu:1`.
+Change `1` to the appropriate number of GPUs needed.
+Check our [Hardware](../cheaha/hardware.md) page for limits.
+- Ensure you are loading the appropriate CUDA toolkit using e.g. `module load cuda11.2/toolkit/11.1.2`.
+You can check which modules are available using `module avail toolkit` at the terminal.
+Be sure you are loading the correct module.
+To check which module is required for your version of Tensorflow, see the toolkit requirements chart here <https://www.tensorflow.org/install/source#gpu>.

 ### Issues in Progress